mayel/docs.coopcloud.tech/docs/faq.md

 ## Who is behind the project?

-The project was started by workers at [Autonomic](https://autonomic.zone/) which is a [workers co-operative](https://en.wikipedia.org/wiki/Worker_cooperative) providing technologies and infrastructure to empower users to make a positive impact on the world.
-We use Co-op Cloud in production amongst other systems.
+The project was started by workers at [Autonomic](https://autonomic.zone/) which is a [worker-owned co-operative](https://en.wikipedia.org/wiki/Worker_cooperative).
+We provide technologies and infrastructure to empower users to make a positive impact on the world.
+We're using Co-op Cloud in production, amongst other systems.

 ## Why Co-op Cloud?